 With that said, stovetop cooking can be a convenient option.
 It will also give you soy curls that are a little saucy, yet still darkening and crisping at the surface.
 If you want a more saucy soy curl, this option is great!

-Unfortunately, they’ll lose some of those pleasantly crispy edges during storage.
-But you can re-crisp the BBQ soy curls by spreading them on a baking sheet in a single layer and reheating in a 350F oven for 10-15 minutes.
+Unfortunately, the BBQ soy curls will lose some of those pleasantly crispy edges during storage.
+But you can re-crisp them by spreading them on a baking sheet in a single layer and reheating in a 350F oven for 10-15 minutes.

 You can also pop them into the air fryer and air fry them for 3-5 minutes at 400F.